-However, let us not share our MPIN with anyone as this 4 digit number is the key to your kingdom.
+However, let us not share our MPIN with anyone as this 4-digit number is the key to your kingdom.
 Once someone gets your MPIN and the OTP, he can have control of your account.
-This bears saying that we should not share our MPINs with anyone, especially in any phishing attempts in FB Messenger and in text blasts, or in email scams.
+This bears saying that we should not share our MPINs with anyone, especially in any phishing attempts in FB Messenger text blasts, or email scams.

 Remember that GCash employees do not ask for your MPIN.
 More often than not it is the scammers that impersonate GCash employees.

 GCash has implemented OTP (one-time-password) validation for most transactions that are connected to cashing in or out.
 You will need to validate any via SMS or email for any OTP validation.
 This serves as a type of two-factor authentication — meaning you need to do two things to prove that you are the owner of the account.